If someone is showing signs of a cocaine overdose, call 911 immediately.

 If you are with someone who is overdosing on cocaine, do your best to stay calm.
 It is normal to feel scared, but you will need to remain calm to help the person out.
 The first thing to do if a person is overdosing on cocaine is to dial 911.
 Currently, there are no medications that prevent cocaine overdose, but medical professionals will know what to do.

 Stay on the phone with the 911 operator until someone comes to help, and do what the 911 operator says.
 You’ll want to turn the person on their side if they are having a seizure or throwing up.
 This will keep their airways clear.
 Remove immediate dangers as well.
-Sharp objects or heavy objects from high places could hurt the victim, so removing those will remove that concern.
-Cocaine overdose is serious and can happen to anyone consuming the drug.
+Remove sharp objects or heavy objects from high places that could hurt the victim.
+Remember that cocaine overdose is serious and can happen to anyone consuming the drug.

 Cocaine Addiction Treatment

 Treatment for cocaine use disorder varies.
-As of now, there is research being done on medication-assisted treatment for cocaine addiction, but there are no approved medications that can aid with cocaine addiction treatment the way some medications are used to treat opioid and alcohol use disorders.
-Inpatient treatment is recommended when starting treatment for cocaine addiction.
-The detox process can be hard to go through without any medical supervision, so inpatient treatment sets the client up with trained medical professionals who will know how to respond to the withdrawal symptoms.
+Currently, there are no approved medications for cocaine addiction treatment like those used for opioid and alcohol use disorders.
+Inpatient treatment is recommended to begin cocaine addiction treatment, as the detox process can be challenging without medical supervision.
+Inpatient treatment provides clients with trained medical professionals who can respond to withdrawal symptoms.

-Vertava Health Mississippi is committed to helping you or your loved one overcome cocaine addiction.
-Call us today at 844.470.0410 to learn more about ways we can help.
+Woodland Recovery Center can help you or your loved one overcome cocaine addiction.
+Call us today at 662.222.2989 to learn more about ways we can help.